What is an Exercise Physiologist?

 Education needed to be an Exercise Physiologist:

-Where do Exercise Physiologists Work?
+Exercise Physiologists Sector

 The table below shows some of the most common industries where those employed in this career field work.